scipy/scipy/doc/source/reference/sparse.migration_to_sparray.rst

    -  ``issparse(A)`` returns ``True`` for any sparse array/matrix.
    -  ``isspmatrix(M)`` returns ``True`` for any sparse matrix.
+   -  ``isspmatrix_csr(M)`` checks for a sparse matrix with specific format.
+      It should be replaced with an array compatible version such as:
    -  ``issparse(A) and A.format == 'csr'`` looks for a CSR sparse
       array/matrix